 The insistence on robust numbers rather than meaningless numbers that, at best, only indicate intent is long overdue.
 Questioning the basis for the numbers is long overdue.
 May it be so!

 Acknowledgments.
-I am indebted to Darla Donald for editorial assistance in preparing this commentary for my website and to Walter Younquist for useful references.
+I am indebted to Walter Younquist for useful references.